Jim Williams (outfielder, born 1947)

-James Alfred Williams (born April 29, 1947) is a former professional baseball outfielder who played for the San Diego Padres during the franchise's first two seasons.
+James Alfred Williams (born April 29, 1947) is an American former professional baseball outfielder who played for the San Diego Padres during the franchise's first two seasons.
 He batted and threw right-handed.

 Career

 Williams attended Harry Ells High School in Richmond, California.
 He was drafted by the Chicago Cubs in the 20th round of the amateur draft.
 His career with Chicago peaked at the Class A level.
 Following the season he was traded along with Paul Popovich to the Los Angeles Dodgers for Lou Johnson, where he played at the Class A and Class AA levels.

 He was then drafted by the Padres during the 1968 expansion draft.
 The Padres assigned him to the Class AA Elmira Pioneers for the season and called him up to the major league team that September, where he appeared in 13 games.
 He was sent back to the minor leagues the following season, and spent most of the season playing for the Class AAA Salt Lake Bees before being called back up to San Diego in September, appearing in another 11 games.